waku-org/specs/standards/core/rln-contract.md

 ### Choosing Which _Expired_ Memberships to Overwrite

-When registering a new membership, the smart contract may need to decide which _Expired_ memberships to overwrite.
+When registering a new membership, the contract needs to decide which _Expired_ memberships, if any, to overwrite.
 The criteria for this selection can vary depending on the implementation.

 Key considerations include: